Sindercube/The-Theatre/README.md

 - The Nevermore datapacks are made by [VisiVersa](https://modrinth.com/user/Visi) and [ElBones](https://www.planetminecraft.com/member/elbones/), for free, for your entertainment.
 If you like the content, go give them a big thank you in the [Insomniacs Discord Server](https://discord.gg/jsbRvexYqA)!
 - The Theatre is made using [packwiz](https://packwiz.infra.link/), a really cool CLI for modpack development!
 - Thank you to [Grandpa Scout](https://github.com/GrandpaScout) for making [GSServerNet](https://github.com/GrandpaScout/GSServerNet), which was used to make Clothier!
+- Thank you to [Layton](https://github.com/Lucifixion) for making [Creative Menu Tweaks](https://modrinth.com/mod/creative-menu-tweaks), which was used to add all the Nevermore creative tabs!
 - A big thank you to [Heapons](https://github.com/Heapons) for helping me with the custom datapack features of the pack!